SolitaryRoad.com

 ole2.gif

 Translation of coordinate system.
 Suppose the origin of the new x'-y' system is at point (h, k) of the old x-y system (with the axes of the new system parallel to the corresponding axes of the old system).
-Then
+See Fig. 2.
+Then, at any point P in the plane,

 x = x' + h